 The contrast of conflicting elements struck me as a perfect metaphor for the way both nature and manmade objects can work so well together.

-I’ve worked out the perfect place to shoot this image, but it is going to cost me: I need three 3-metre additional legs for my tripod, a tall-ish step-ladder so I can reach the heigh of the long-legged tripod.
+I’ve worked out the perfect place to shoot this image, but it is going to cost me: I need three 3-metre additional legs for my tripod, a tall-ish step-ladder so I can reach the height of the long-legged tripod.

 That said, I am not giving up.
 I will probably reassess the needs to achieve these goals before October this year.